anytizer/nepalify.wp/README.md

 # nepalify.wp
 A WordPress plguin.

-Creates zones and districts of Nepal as WordPress categories when you just activate this plugin.
+Creates provinces, zones and districts of Nepal as WordPress categories when you just activate this plugin.

 ## Purpose